slacgismo/gismo-cloud-deploy/README.md

 </tr>
 </table>

-A tool for executing time-consuming tasks with developer-defined custom code blocks in parallel on the AWS EKS platform.
+This project is to build a tool `gismo-cloud-deploy` designed to executing time-consuming computation on multiple AWS EC2 instances in parallel.
+The tool containerizes users custom scripts into docker images, and it utilizes `Kubernetes` (AWS EKS) horizontial scaling and vertical scaling features to distrube those images evenly among generated instances.

-The custom code blocks is designed to be build as docker images that temporaty stored on an AWS ECR repository.
-When users request to run the code block on multiple AWS instances in simultaneously.
-Each AWS instances (EKS nodes) pulls dowm those images from AWS ECR and execute them in parallel.
-Please follow the [System diagram](#system-diagram) to see more details.
+Since this project uses many cloud services of AWS.
+An extra automation tool operates AWS services on user's local machine through SSH.
+The automation tool `mainmenu` can genererate a new EC2 bastion.
+Through the generated EC2 bastion, it creates EKS cluster and run `gismo-cloud-deploy` tool.
+Please see the [System diagram](#system-diagram) to get more details.

 ---

 ## Install & Setup